cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```

 ### Configure application.properties
-Next in the `src/main/resources` directory edit the `application.properties` file to contain the following property.
-The value should match exactly the JNDI name which will be specified in the dataSource definition which we will add to our Liberty `server.xml` later in this tutorial.
+Next in the `src/main/resources` folder create an `application.properties` file to contain the following property.
+The value should match exactly the JNDI name which will be specified in the data source definition which we will add to our Liberty `server.xml` later in this tutorial.
+This enables the JdbcTemplate to locate the JNDI reference for our data source.
 ```
 spring.datasource.jndi-name=jdbc/jdbcDataSource
 ```

-## Usiong a datasource bean
+## Using a datasource bean
 Instead of using the `spring.datasource.jndi-name` property to name the JNDI reference for the data source, the JNDI name can alternatively be set using a datasource bean in the application code.
-In order to do this you would define the bean in the application.
-To do this, the `Application` class would need to create the DataSource object using `InitialContext.doLookup();` as shown.
+In order to do this you would define the bean within the application.
+To do this, the `Application` class would need to provide a method annotated with the `@Bean` annotation that lookups up the data source using the JNDI method `InitialContext.doLookup()` and supplies this as a return value.

 ```
 @SpringBootApplication